Artisanal Currency and Buy Local Palouse Campaign

 We will follow some other guidelines as a class in the hopes that the final designs will have some visual similarity and coherence:

-- Each bill should use the font _______ for the denomination ($1, $5, $20, etc.) and for text that says “Buy Local Palouse” (We will decide together in Week 14)
+- Each bill should use the font we agreed on in class for the denomination ($1, $5, $20, etc.) and for text that says “Buy Local Palouse”.
+For the 9:10am section, this font is Baskerville.
+For the 1:25pm section, this font is Futura.

 - Each bill should use the whole set of icons, pattern(s), and colors you agreed on a group, but these may be used at any scale and in any arrangement and repetition